 Registration dates and deadlines for payment are listed in the Academic Calendar.
 You must be accepted to be eligible to register.
 If you have not been a JSCC curriculum student for more than one year, you will need to complete a new online application before you can register for classes.
 Students must seek special permission from the Vice-President Curriculum/Chief Academic Officer to carry an overload of more than 21 semester hours each semester.
 Once classes have begun, students may only register for classes that have not met.

-Students who are at least 18 years of age, have graduated high school or obtained a GED, but do not wish to enter a degree or diploma program may enroll at JSCC as a “special credit” student.
+Students who are at least 18 years of age, have graduated high school or, obtained a GED, but do not wish to enter a degree or diploma program may enroll at JSCC as a “special credit” student.
 This is also an option for students needing to take a class to transfer back to another college.
-Please review the Admissions process to make sure you have completed the necessary requirements for admissions.
+Please review the Admissions process to make sure you have completed the requirements for admissions.
 Students may accumulate twelve (12) credit hours before being required to choose a major.
-Special Credit students must meet all course pre-requisites.
+Special Credit students must meet all course prerequisites.
 If classes are taken at another college, an official transcript is required to award credit.
 Financial Aid is NOT available for Special Credit students.

 Students who wish to audit courses must indicate to the advisor which course(s) they are auditing.
-Students who audit classes do not receive credit for courses taken, and class discussion, tests, and exams are optional at the discretion of the instructor.
+Students who audit classes do not receive credit for courses taken, and class discussions, tests, and exams are optional at the discretion of the instructor.
 Students are expected to attend class regularly, and a notation of the audited class will be made on the student’s permanent record represented by “AU”.
 Students should be aware that Financial Aid and Veteran benefits do not pay for audit courses.
 Audit courses do not transfer.

 If you need to update your mailing address, please send an email from your JSCC student email to Wanda Edwards at email@example.com.
 The email needs to include your student ID#, the previous address, and what it needs to be changed to.
 This same process can also be used to update the telephone information.

 If you need to drop a class, this should be done before the end of Registration Day to avoid any charges for the course.
-Students that do not drop classes on Registration Day will be responsible for 25% of the cost of the course even if one never attends.
+Students that do not drop classes on Registration Day will be responsible for 25% of the cost of the course even if they never attend.
 Students, who have not attended class at least once by the 10% date, will be dropped by the instructor as “never attended.”

 Students who must withdraw from one or more classes during the semester have the responsibility of notifying each instructor, using their JSCC email, to complete a withdrawal form.
 Courses in which grades of “W” are received will not be counted as hours attempted and will not affect a student’s grade point average.
 Students receiving financial aid should verify with that office the impact withdrawing may have on their financial aid funds.